Rubber Molding

 - Compression molding — The most basic form of molding, compression molding is exactly what it sounds like: pressing two sides of a mold together and forming rubber parts through it.
 Before compression molding begins, a “pre-form” in the basic shape of the final product are made.
 These pre-forms have extra rubber, ensuring that the cavity is filled entirely and there are no flaws in the end part.

 - Rubber injection molding — This involves rapidly injecting an exact amount of rubber into a closed, heated mold.
 Pressure keeps the mold closed.
-There are some economical advantage to this type of molding, particularly a shorter molding cycle, lower unit cost, and little scrap or waste.
+There are some economic advantages to this type of molding, particularly a shorter molding cycle, lower unit cost, and little scrap or waste.

 RPM is capable of producing parts using all three methods.
 We can also produce low-cost prototypes, so you can test your parts before committing to a large order.